contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 - To find the next node, consider if the current node has a right node.
 If it does, then find the leftmost node from the right node.
 Otherwise, find the first parent where the child is on the left.
 - Finding the previous node is the same as finding the next node if you swap the words left and right in all places.
 - To find a given node, recursively choose the left node if the given node is less than the current node (where the left node becomes the current node), the right node if the given node is greater than the current node (where the right node becomes the current node), and if the current node is equal to the given node, return the given node.
 If a NULL leaf is reached, the given node doesn't exist in the tree.
-- To insert a given node, find where the parent node where the given node should go (similar to find), and link the given node's parent to that parent.
+- To insert a given node, find the parent node of where the given node should go (similar to find), and link the given node's parent to that parent.
 Also, link the parent node's left or right child to the given node.
 - Erasing a node is a bit more complex.
 It involves finding the successor and replacing it (perhaps look back if you don't understand it).
 - Printing a binary search tree is largely challenging because of the need to fit in a two-dimensional space.
 It involves copying the binary tree into a print-friendly structure and pushing down nodes that don't fit.
 - The pool can be useful for constructing nodes in a tree, especially if you don't want to worry about deconstructing the tree.